Midge (Barbie): Return

-"Happy Family" line
+Happy Family line

 The year after Midge and Alan were married, a picture of the couple with twin babies was shown in a pamphlet, but the dolls were never produced.
-However, in 2003, she and Alan were re-introduced with a family consisting of them and three different kids, three-year-old Ryan, and newborn baby Nikki.
-This was known as the "Happy Family" line, and was similar to the discontinued Heart Family line of the 1980s.
+However, in 2003, she and Alan were re-introduced with a family consisting of them and three different kids, including three-year-old Ryan and newborn baby Nikki.
+This was known as the Happy Family line, and was similar to the discontinued Heart Family line of the 1980s.
 The dolls came in both European American and African American versions.
-This was the first time an African American Midge was ever produced.
+This was the first time an African-American Midge was ever produced.

 Midge was sold "pregnant" with Nikki, who was a tiny baby inside Midge's magnetic removable womb.
 This led to some controversy with some consumers saying that the doll was inappropriate for children, or that it promoted teen pregnancy.
 Another cause for this controversy was that Midge did not initially have a wedding ring, but this was later fixed.
-She also was packaged without Alan.
-Customers also complaining about the doll led to Walmart pulling the Happy Family line off their shelves.
-A new version of this Midge was produced for Walmart, this time is not pregnant and with a cardboard cut-out display of Alan and Ryan standing next to her inside the box.
+She was also packaged without Alan.
+Customers' complaints about the doll led to Walmart pulling the Happy Family line off their shelves.
+A new version of this Midge was produced for Walmart, this time not pregnant, and with a cardboard cut-out display of Alan and Ryan standing next to her inside the box.
 The Happy Family Line included everything from a talking house, a backyard swimming pool, neighborhood market, and playground.

-Later, around Nikki's first birthday, Midge was "pregnant" again with another child, who was neither named or given a specific gender, as the gender was a surprise when the owner opened the doll's box.
+Later, around Nikki's first birthday, Midge was "pregnant" again with another child, who was neither named nor given a specific gender, as the gender was a surprise when the owner opened the doll's box.
 Midge's new baby was later named Cassandra.
 Midge has two known parents who are simply called "Grandpa" and "Grandma".
-At first, the grandparent dolls were sold together as part of a big set consisting of the dolls and a kitchen play set, but for Nikki's first birthday they were sold separately.
+At first, the grandparent dolls were sold together as part of a big set consisting of the dolls and a kitchen play set, but for Nikki's first birthday, they were sold separately.
 Midge, Alan, and Ryan gave Nikki a dog for her birthday.
 They also came in both Caucasian and African American versions.
-They use different body molds, to reflect their age.
+They use different body molds to reflect their age.